 Depending on who you ask, you might get different answers as to what the main purpose of corporate responsibility is.

-From a business perspective, the main purpose of corporate social responsibility is to improve your corporate reputation and increase the value of your company.
+From a business perspective, the main function of corporate social responsibility is to improve your corporate reputation and increase the value and standing of your company or brand.

-Looking beyond the financial benefits, the deeper purpose of CSR—and the reason it’s an effective strategy—is that CSR focuses the actions of the company on the best interests of the consumers, the community, and the world.
-CSR is a powerful way for successful corporations to give back to the consumers and communities that built and supported them.
+Looking beyond the financial benefits, the deeper purpose of CSR—and the reason it’s an effective strategy—is that CSR focuses the actions of the company on the best interests of the consumers, the community and the world.
+CSR is a powerful way for successful corporations to give back to the consumers and communities that built and supported the business.
+It's also important for your employees because it gives them pride in their company and this reflects in their approach to their work and how they present the business publicly.

 Examples of corporate social responsibility

 To start, they’re genuine.
-Even if the motivation for CSR is the financial bottom line, today’s global leaders are executing genuine and impactful efforts to:
+Even if the motivation for CSR is the financial bottom line, today’s global leaders are executing authentic and impactful efforts to:

 - Help the underserved